git4humans/git4humans/README.md

 ### Copy an Existing Repository

-You may use `g copy` command (or the shortcut `g cp`) to copy (or clone, in Git parlance) an existing remote repository into a local directory of your choice.
+You may use `g copy` command to copy (or clone, in Git parlance) an existing remote repository into a local directory of your choice.
 For example, suppose you want to copy PyTorch source code repository from https://github.com/pytorch/pytorch, you can use the command as follow:

 ```shell
 g copy https://github.com/pytorch/pytorch